Meditation Is a Pathway To Inner Peace

 Myth #2 Meditation is about clearing the mind

 Kind of.
 But not in the way you probably think.
-Like Myth #1, the problem with the myth is that you're coming at it from a premature understanding.
-Attempting to clear your mind is difficult and will come with time.
-But when we begin our meditation journey what we find is that as soon as we stop what we're doing and try to meditate, here come ALL the thoughts we didn't even know we were having.
+Like Myth #1, the problem with the myth is that we come to meditation with a premature understanding.
+Attempting to clear your mind is difficult and isn't necessarily the point.
+When we begin our meditation journey what we find is that as soon as we stop what we're doing and try to meditate, here come ALL the thoughts we didn't even know we were having.
 Rest assured, it's the same for everyone.

 You may experience moments of no thinking right from the very first time you sit on the mat.
 But you might not.
 In fact, it's far more likely you'll become aware of just how much is going on in your mind.
 And that's the real beauty of meditation – AWARENESS.